chialab/dna/README.md

 ### Properties, slots, Promises and Observables!

 DNA comes with a lot of features in a very small package.
-You can use `<slot>` elements like in Shadow DOM contexts, observe properties changes and delegate events.
-It can also resolve `Promise`s and pipe `Observable`s directly in the template.
+You can use `<slot>` elements, observe properties changes and delegate events.
+It can also resolve `Promise`s, pipe `Observable`s and subscribe `Signal`s directly in the template.

 ## Get the library